rsravanreddy/go-office-parser/README.md

 # go-office-parser

-Fast streaming parser for docx,xlsx,doc and xls files with minimal foot print.
+Fast streaming parser for docx,xlsx,doc and xls files with minimal memory foot print.

 ### Installing
 This project makes use of Makefile.